 Adding Hot Tub To Existing Pool Cost

-An inground hot tub costs $6,800 to $10,000 to add to your existing pool.
-Prices depend on the size of the spa, the number of jets, the materials used, and the features included.
-A premium hot tub can cost as high as $20,000 while the lowest-cost above-ground spa starts at $2,000.
+An inground hot tub costs $8,000 to $25,000 to add to an existing pool.
+Prices depend on the size of the spa, the number of jets, materials, and features.
+Installing an in-ground hot tub in conjunction with an inground pool costs $6,000 to $15,000 more when built simultaneously.